SKina-333/MERN-TODO/README.md

 - Add more viewport
 - Dockerize this project for better sharing and hosting
 - Add a rich text editor for task description to store better description.
+- Add different layout style such as list style

 ## Video demonstration clips